herrevilkitten/build-quip-app/README.md

-`--app-id`|Set the `id` in the manifest to the given value `--version-name`|Set the `version_name` in the manifest to the given value `--version-number`|Set the `version_number` in the manifest to the given value `--build-command`|The command that is run after the manifest changes to build the Live App
+`--app-id`|Set the `id` in the manifest to the given value `--version-name`|Set the `version_name` in the manifest to the given value `--version-number`|Set the `version_number` in the manifest to the given value `--build-command`|The command that is run after the manifest changes to build the Live App (default: `npm run start`)

 ### Environment Variables
 Name|Description